Running the extra mile for Age Scotland

 Have you ever thought you’d like to run a marathon?
 For many people it’s on their bucket list, but they just haven’t got round to it yet.

 It’s always an honour when someone uses their valuable time to train and raise funds to help Age Scotland.
-The money they contribute goes directly to supporting our services for older people, including friendship services and our free helpline available for advice, support and information.
+All money raised for Age Scotland goes directly towards supporting older people in Scotland who need it most.

 Every one of our fundraisers has their own reasons for choosing Age Scotland.
 Some have witnessed the support Age Scotland has given an older relative, others have read about our work campaigning and influencing on behalf of older people.